Testing

 producers.
 Naturally, unit testing Engine applications is

-achieved by writing unit tests for its producer
+achieved by writing unit tests for its producers and views.

 import Test from "@c11/engine.test";